GFirst LEP

-GFirst LEP is a Local enterprise partnership – one of 38 in England – and is responsible for Gloucestershire's Strategic Economic Plan.
+GFirst LEP was a Local enterprise partnership – one of 38 in England – and was responsible for Gloucestershire's Strategic Economic Plan.

-A partnership of business and local government, LEPs were created in 2011.
 GFirst claims that it was responsible for bringing £77m of inward investment to Gloucestershire in 2015 alone.
 The LEP chair says in the 2015 annual report that GFirst is "the most successful LEP in the country; the only LEP to receive everything it asked for – and more – from Government."
-In addition to various local authorities, the 2015 annual report lists the University of Gloucestershire and the "Royal Agricultural College" (correct name Royal Agricultural University) as partners.
-The chair of the LEP is Diane Savory.